-ALBERTA WORKS AND CANADA/ ALBERTA WORKS FUNDING 320.3334
+ALBERTA WORKS AND CANADA/ ALBERTA WORKS FUNDING 403.320.3334

 Alberta Works and Canada/Alberta Works funding is non-repayable grant funding available to eligible learners.
-This funding is made possible through Alberta Employment Immigration and Industry and is administered through the Service Management department.
-Funding information sessions are held at the Lethbridge campus on the first and third Mondays and at the Fort Macleod campus the second and fourth Wednesdays of the month.
+This funding is made possible through Alberta Employment and Immigration and is administered through the Service Management department.
+Funding information sessions are held at the Lethbridge campus every Monday (except holiday Mondays).

-STUDENT FOR A DAY • 320.3322
+STUDENT FOR A DAY • 403.320.3322

-Student for a Day is available to anyone considering post-secondary education, or anyone who wishes to experience first-hand the life of a student at Lethbridge College.
+Student for a Day is available to anyone considering post-secondary education, or anyone who wishes to experience firsthand the life of a student at Lethbridge College.
 Prospective students will spend one day with a student from the program of their choice.
 The day is spent attending classes, labs and experiencing campus life.
 Student for a Day requires two weeks notice.
-Call to book your Student for a Day appointment or visit the Advancement Office to volunteer to take a student for the day.
-Students who volunteer will receive a letter of reference to use in their resume file as well as a \$5 voucher for the Food Court.
+Call to book your Student for a Day appointment or visit Student Services to volunteer to take a student for the day.
+Students who volunteer will receive a letter of reference to use in their resume file as well as a lunch voucher for the Food Court.

-STUDENTS WITH DISABILITIES 320.3202 EXT.
+STUDENTS WITH DISABILITIES 403.320.3202 EXT.
 5400

 Disability Services is committed to enabling students with disabilities to access College services, programs and facilities as participating members of the College community.
-Lethbridge College's Academic Accommodations for Students with Disabilities policy outlines the procedures for accommodating students with disabilities in accordance with their distinct needs, and without compromising academic standards and principles.
-Students with disabilities who require academic accommodations are encouraged to contact the Disability Counselor.
+Lethbridge College's Academic Accommodations for Students with Disabilities policy outlines the procedures for accommodating students in accordance with their distinct needs, and without compromising academic standards and principles.
+Students who require academic accommodations are encouraged to contact the Disability Services Office (TE 1222).

-TESTING SERVICES • 320.3368
+TESTING SERVICES • 403.320.3368

 Testing Services provides admissions testing and academic skills assessment.
 Distributed Learning students and students who miss an in-class exam due to illness or emergency can make arrangements to write their exams in Testing Services.
-Students from educational institutions, individuals and groups from the community and professional associations can arrange to write tests at Testing Services for purposes such as admission/ placement, accreditation, certification or qualification.
+Students from educational institutions, individuals and groups from the community and professional associations can arrange to write tests at Testing Services for purposes such as admission/placement, accreditation, certification or qualification.
 Call for an appointment at least 24 hours before the exam is to be written.
 Picture ID is required.

-THE WORKS - JOB AND CAREER SERVICES • 320.3287
+THE WORKS - JOB AND CAREER SERVICES • 403.320.3287